 EMT staff at KEMH

-The main hospital, KEMH is Bermuda Government owned and operated.
 Point Finger Road, Paget Parish DV 04, Bermuda.
 Postal address P. O. Box HM 444, Hamilton HM BX.
 Phone (441) 236-2345.
 Fax (441) 236-2213.
-KEMH is operated by the Bermuda Ministry of Health and Family Services, via the Bermuda Government-appointed Bermuda Hospitals Board (BHB), a publicly-funded quango (quasi autonomous non-governmental organization) established under the Bermuda Hospitals Board Act, 1970.
+The main hospital, KEMH is Bermuda Government owned and operated.
+When first established and purpose-built in 1920 by the Bermuda Government it replaced the old Cottage Hospital (once visited by Mark Twain) in Happy Valley Road, Devonshire Parish.
+It was so-named to honour Queen Victoria's eldest son Albert (nick-named Bertie), who married Princess Alexandra of Denmark in 1863 and took the name of King Edward VII when he finally ascended the British Throne in 1901 at the age of 60.
+He reigned for only nine years, dying in 1910.
+Since first constructed as a single unit it has gobbled up once-nearby buildings in constant expansions and renovations along both Point Finger and Berry Hill Road.
+One such then-prominent residence was Abbotsford, once owned by prominent physician, amateur architect and botanist Dr. Henry Hinson.
+In the 1940s, during World War 2, the British (not Bermuda) Government made some war-time improvements.
+KEMH is today operated by the Bermuda Ministry of Health and Family Services, via the Bermuda Government-appointed Bermuda Hospitals Board (BHB), a publicly-funded quango (quasi autonomous non-governmental organization) established under the Bermuda Hospitals Board Act, 1970.
 The BHB is not a private business.
 It is a quango, owned by the Government on behalf of the people of Bermuda and administered by a board appointed by the Government on behalf of the people of Bermuda.
-It is funded entirely by the people of Bermuda by way of direct payments, insurance, donations and Government subsidies.
+It also has a wholly-owned subsidiary Healthcare Partners Ltd (HPL).
+BHB is funded entirely by the people of Bermuda by way of direct payments, insurance, donations and Government subsidies.
 Its employees are paid by the people of Bermuda.
 However, salaries and bonuses of senior managers of the hospital are kept secret from taxpayers.
 It has a Bermuda Government-approved Board and a Chief Executive Officer, responsible for King Edward VII Memorial Hospital and Mid-Atlantic Wellness Institute.
 At the heart of both organizations is high quality care to all patients.
 With approximately 1,700 employees, the Bermuda Hospitals Board is Bermuda’s second largest employer.
 King Edward VII Memorial Hospital and Mid-Atlantic Wellness Institute are the only healthcare organizations in Bermuda accredited by Accreditation Canada, an independent organization whose role is to help hospitals examine and improve the quality of care and service they provide to their clients.
 In addition to providing an extensive list of services for the community, the Bermuda Hospitals Board is part of a referral network that includes some of the world’s leading specialist hospitals.
 For more information, please log on to www.bermudahospitals.com

 It is an Associate of the American Hospital Association.
 It has been accredited since 1972 by Accreditation Canada, formerly the Canadian Council on Health Services Accreditation, but does not appear on the latter's website.